-Boundaries protect the "space" that must exist between faculty/staff and students by controlling the power differential in the relationship.
+It is expected that faculty and staff maintain a professional relationship with all students.
+Faculty and staff should not position themselves to personally benefit from relationships with students.
 This provides a safe, consistent, and predictable environment, which maintains the optimum environment for students to risk change and learn new skills/behaviors.
 If students feel that a member of the faculty or staff has not respected their boundaries, they should talk with their Counselor.
 If there is an issue with the Counselor, please see the Associate Dean of Instructional Services.